smellodi/smop/smop.pulse-gen/README.md

 - `parameterName`: name of this parameter,

 Users can load any other JSON file containing these fields using the `...` button on the Connection page.
-Note that it is not necessary to connect to IonVision and Smell Inspector to proceed to the next step.
+Note that it is not necessary to connect to IonVision to proceed to the next step.

 ### Smell Inspector

 Users must select the proper COM port.
+Note that it is not necessary to connect to Smell Inspector to proceed to the next step.

 ## Testing without real devices connected

-On the Connection page, press F2 to start the simulation mode.
+Press F2 on the Connection page to start the simulation mode.

 ## Setup file

-The setup file (plain TXT) containing generator parameters can be selected in the Setup page.
+The setup file (plain text format) containing generator parameters can be selected in the Setup page.
-The file contains description of pulses grouped into sessions.
+The file must contain description of pulses grouped into sessions.

-First row must describe the first session and start with `INIT:` keyword followed by the session parameters.
+First row must describe the first session and start with `INIT:` keyword followed by the session parameters present as a list of space-separated `key=value` pairs.
-The following space-separated sessions parameters are allowed:
+The following sessions parameters are allowed:

 - `HUMIDITY` : humidity in percentages in the range 0..100,
 - `DELAY` : delay (seconds) before the gas is released,